1. Home

 Portrait of a singer Beatrice Deer with Inuit hand and face tattoos performing.

-Beatrice Deer performs at the Canadian launch of the International Decade of Indigenous Languages (April 2022, Ottawa)
+Beatrice Deer performs at the Canadian launch of the International Decade of Indigenous Languages (June 2023, Quebec City)

 Chief Wilton Littlechild making a speech at a podium.